ckeditor/ckeditor4-docs/guides/dev/tests/README.md

 To create a new CKEditor test, you need to put a JavaScript file into any of the CKEditor `tests/` subdirectories (`adapters/`, `core/`, `plugins/` or `tickets/`).
 Such file will be automatically added to the list of tests.

-To improve tests filtering, test file may start with list of tags, marked using `bender-tags` meta comment.
+To improve tests filtering, a test file may start with a list of tags, marked by using the `bender-tags` meta comment.
 Additionally, every folder in the test's path is automatically added as a filter, so for example if you created a test for the jQuery adapter and placed it in the `tests/adapters/jquery` directory, you do not need to add `adapters` and `jquery` to the tags list.

 ### Test Requirements